 And my own most special prayer, I share with you.

-May you live by the light of your own divine nature.
+May we live by the light of our own divine nature.

-May you be a source of healing for all Beings.
+May we be a source of healing for all Beings.

 I also invite you check out YogaMotion Academy's Facebook Page for daily inspiration and to share your questions, concerns, and ahas.
 We love hearing from you and so will others as our own stories create connection and community support.

-Expanding Insight is the focus of YMTT Module Six and a the key element of Yogamotion Academy's path of Devotion - Bhakti.
+Expanding Insight is the focus of YTT Module Six

 Here is what else we explore: